s0ngyang/autocomplete/README.md

-# autocomplete
+# Autocomplete

 Beep FE SWE Intern Take Home

-**UI refinements**
-Show Spinner for debounced search
+**Changes to props**

+- onInputChange was removed.
+It is implemented in the Autocorrect component as it captures many internal states within the component, given my implementation.

+**UI refinements that I did not implement**

-Options should close after clicking for single mode Disable hover when using arrow keys to navigate
+- Options should close after clicking for single mode
+- Unhover when using arrow keys to navigate
+- Escape should blur input on top of closing options